Insect growth regulator: Ecdysone agonists

 The only commercial class of ecdysone agonists are the diacylhydrazines or bisacyl hydrazines (BAHs).
 The first BAH to be commercialised was tebufenozide, discovered in the 1980s at Rohm & Haas, who later commercialised methoxyfenozide, and halofenozide.
 Later other companies commercialised chromafenozide and fufenozide.
 BAHs were estimated to account for around 1% of the 18.4 billion dollar 2018 global pesticide market.
 They produce premature unsuccessful moulting, and act by agonising the ecdysone receptor.

 BAHs show low mammalian and environmental toxicity.
 Methoxyfenozide was given a presidential green chemistry award in 1998.
 Both tebufenozide and methoxyfenozide were registered by the United States Environmental Protection Agency (EPA) under its Reduced Risk Pesticide Program.
 Many plants produce chemicals (phytoecdysteroids) which use this mode of action to kill insects.

 Others

 Azadirachtin (AzaGuard), a natural product from the neem tree, shows antifeedant, repellent and insecticidal activity.
 Many different symptoms and modes of action are observed, including disruption of growth and moulting.

+Resistance

+It was originally expected that insects would not be able to develop resistance to IGRs, but this turned out not to be the case.

 Advantages and disadvantages

-In general IGRs show low toxicity to mammals and non-target organisms.
-However there are differences between the substance classes and the individual compounds.
+In general IGRs show low toxicity to mammals and non-target organisms, although there are differences between the substance classes and the individual compounds.
 Some IGRs are labeled "reduced risk" by the EPA.
 IGRs are more compatible with pest management systems that use biological controls.
-It was originally expected that insects would not be able to develop resistance to IGRs, but this turned out not to be the case.

 IGRs are slower to kill insects, show limited control of adult insects, and are in general more expensive than many other insecticides.